amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 On the other hand, OCaml, Haskell, and especially Standard ML, have extensive collection of books written by CS professors and IT practitioners alike.
 These books span the gamut: gentle introductions, heavy-duty industrial applications, compiler constructions, explorations of category theory, the lot.

 Haskell has a reputation for being difficult to learn and even more difficult to teach.
 Indeed, one cannot write a "Hello, World!" in Haskell, unless one understands the concept of *monad*, which is a rather high bar for novice FP programmers.

 OCaml is easier to learn, but its OO facilities may distract novices who are endeavouring to learn FP.
 And both Haskell and OCaml are large, complex languages that are continually evolving.

 But Standard ML, the version of ML that was standardised in 1997, is stable and its core is comparatively tiny.
 And it has been around for a long time, and is used extensively in academia as a teaching language.
 As such, there are many more textbooks on Standard ML that are accessible to FP novices.
 Practically speaking, since OCaml, Haskell, and almost every modern FP language either descended from or was inspired by ML, it is fairly straightforward for an ML programmer to pick up those newer languages.
 For these reasons, Standard ML is considered by many to be the best language in which to learn FP.
-From a philosophical viewpoint, Standard ML is the still-vibrant seminal language that gave birth to almost all modern FP languages.
-For that reason alone, it deserves to be studied.
+From a philosophical viewpoint, Standard ML is a still-vibrant, seminal language that gave birth to almost all modern FP languages.
+For that reason alone, Standard ML deserves to be studied.

 To master Standard ML and the FP paradigm, study these (NB—all texts in this list were written by famous personalities in CS who are active in the FP community):